knpuniversity/stripe/knpu/ep2-subscriptions/cancelation-edge-case-bugs.md

 ## Fully Canceling in the Database

 These fixes created a *new* problem!
-Now, when the user clicks the "Cancel Subscription" button, we *might* be cancelling the subscription *right* now, and we need to update the database to reflect that.
+Now, when the user clicks the "Cancel Subscription" button, we *might* be canceling the subscription *right* now, and we need to update the database to reflect that.

 To do that, first return the `$stripeSubscription` from the `cancelSubscription()`